wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 In this process, deadlock can happen as in 2PL scheme.
 Either the transaction always lock elements in an ordered manner, or some deadlock prevention/resolution techniques are applied.
-Once all locks are acquired successfully, the transaction increment-and-fetch the global counter atomically, and uses the returned value as the commit timestamp (ct).
+Once all locks are acquired successfully, the transaction increment-and-fetch the global counter atomically, and uses the returned value as the commit timestamp (ct). **Note that the increment of the global counter must occur after locking the write set.
+Otherwise, a reading transaction can fail to recognize a conflicting commit**.
 The read set is then validated again, by checking the lock status bit and the version.
 Read validation fails if any read item is locked or the version is greather than bt.
 On a successful read validation, the transaction enters write phase, and writes back dirty values in the write set.
 Written elements are unlocked by clearing the lock status bit and copying